Kemp Independent School District

 Kemp Independent School District is a public school district based in Kemp, Texas (USA).

 In addition to Kemp, the district serves southern Kaufman County and northwest Henderson County, including parts of Seven Points.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 71 (C) overall, 72 (C) for Student Achievement, 74 (C) for School Progress, and 64 (D) for Closing the Gaps.